-Gmail can be HIPAA compliant for its G Suite products — but if you want to make a Gmail account HIPAA compliant, it must be a part of G Suite and cannot be a free, personal account.
+Gmail can enable HIPAA compliance for its G Suite products — but if you want to make a Gmail account HIPAA compliant, it must be a part of G Suite and cannot be a free, personal account.

 Just so you know

-Gmail is the most widely used email service around, with 1.5 billion users worldwide, an increase of 500 million users just since 2016.
+Gmail is the most widely used email service around, with 1.8 billion users worldwide.
 The ubiquity and familiarity of Gmail make it an appealing option for healthcare companies.

 HIPAA sets strict standards for protecting patient confidentiality and health information.
-Sending HIPAA-compliant emails requires training staff to use technological safeguards.
+Sending HIPAA-friendly emails requires training staff to use technological safeguards.
 Your email provider may follow HIPAA regulations, but that doesn’t automatically make your emails secure.
 Every employee must understand how HIPAA applies to their email.
-Training in everything from encrypting sensitive emails to ensuring they’re sent to authorized recipients can be beneficial.
+Training in everything from encrypting sensitive emails to ensuring they’re sent to authorized recipients can help.

-Healthcare workers are occasionally targeted by phishing and other email attacks.
-Recent breaches have compromised the sensitive personal data, such as Social Security numbers and financial account information, as well as the PHI of hundreds of many patients.
-Continuous training improves the chances that your employees will not fall prey to phishing scams.
+Healthcare workers are sometimes targeted by phishing and other email attacks.
+Recent breaches have compromised sensitive personal data, such as Social Security numbers and financial account information, as well as the PHI of hundreds of patients.
+Continuous training improves the chances that your employees won’t fall prey to phishing scams.

 Your business needs a straightforward, step-by-step process to help staff comply with both applicable laws, which can include HIPAA and the Health Information Technology for Economic and Clinical Health (HITECH) Act, among others.
 Now that we’ve considered the importance of strong training and policies, it’s time to take a look at the technical side of things.